mmore500/downstream/joss/paper.md

 # Approach

+Algorithms in Downstream consist of two components:
+1. *site selection*, which controls ongoing runtime downsample curation, and
+2. *site lookup*, which identifies stream arrival indices (i.e., timepoints) for stored data.

+Downstream's runtime data management applies a minimalistic strategy.
+First, a fixed-capacity working buffer is assumed, with user-defined size.
-To simplify the process of stream curation, this approach makes some assumptions: first, the output buffer is of a fixed length; second, stored data remains static without subsequent editing or relocation.
+Second, stored data remains fixed in place without subsequent editing or relocation.
-Operations on ingested items are therefore limited to discarding without storage, storing, or overwriting previously stored data.
+Operations on ingested items are therefore limited to storing, discarding (i.e., without storage), or overwriting previously stored data.
-This reduces the problem of stream curation to one of site selection—determining the placement of each subsequent data item.
+Hence, downsample curation is wholly determined by "site selection" --- i.e., the placement of each ingested data item.

-In a typical use case, an application would integrate Downstream by: (1) initializing a fixed-size buffer with the desired capacity, (2) passing each new data point through the selected algorithm's site selection function to determine whether and where to store it, and (3) later accessing the preserved history through standard lookup operations.
-For instance, in the hereditary stratigraphy example, the buffer represents the genetic information of a specific genome, with each selected site representing a mutation within a particular generation.
-In [@Moreno2024], multiple such genomes are instantiated, and undergo many such generations to simulate evolution.
-Lookup procedures can then be used for post-hoc analysis to reconstruct a phylogenetic tree from the resulting data.
+This scheme, in essence, represents a generalized ring buffer, and --- as such --- provides compact, efficient processing and storage [@Gunther2014].

+Figure \autoref{fig:schematic} illustrates Downstream's single-operation "site selection" approach.
+At any point, but typically in a postprocessing step, a corresponding "site lookup" procedure can calculate stored items' arrival index, allowing this metadata to be omitted in storage.

+In practice, typical nuts-and-bolts steps for end-user code are thus: (1) initialize a fixed-size buffer with desired capacity ($S$), (2) maintain a count $T$ of elapsed stream depth, and (3) use $T$ and $S$ to call the site selection method of a chosen Downstream algorithm to place each arriving stream item in the buffer (or discard it).
+From this point forward, steps in using or analyzing stored data will vary by use case.
+Among a variety of supported possibilities, one simple workflow would be to (1) dump memory segments comprising counter $T$ and stored buffer content as hexidecimal strings in a tabular data file (e.g., Parquet, CSV, etc.) then (2) using Downstream CLI, explode as long format (i.e., one row per data item) with corresponding data item lookups (i.e., stream arrival index).

 ![Schematic illustration of a Downstream site selection algorithm operating on a data stream with a fixed-capacity memory buffer ($S = 4$ sites).
 Each new item in the data stream (right) arrives over time ($T \in[0, 8]$), and is either stored in the memory buffer or discarded.
 Storage decisions are made independently at each timestep, with each item mapped to one of the $S$ memory sites ($k \in {0, 1, 2, 3}$).
 Previously stored items may be overwritten.
-This example illustrates which stream items are retained and which are discarded based on their mapped site and time ingested.
+This example illustrates curation of a steady-spaced downsample.
+Green box (top) depicts lookup operation to calculate stream indices of stored data at time $T=8$.
   \label{fig:schematic}
 ](assets/schematic_smaller.png)

-To support diverse use cases, the three Downstream algorithms address different temporal distributions.
+# Features

+Downstream provides algorithms for curating stream downsample density according to three primary temporal distributions: steady, stretched, and tilted.

-The **steady algorithm** creates evenly distributed snapshots across stream history by preserving data points with the most historical significance while maintaining relatively uniform spacing between retained items.
+The **steady algorithm** maintainains uniform spacing between retained items.
-This approach is best suited for applications in which it is important to maintain data from all time periods, such as long-term monitoring systems that need to detect patterns across their entire operational history and trend analysis across extended timeframes.
+This approach is best suited for applications in which it is important to maintain data from all time periods, such as for trend analysis in long-term monitoring systems.
+In addition to an approach proposed in [@moreno2024algorithms], Downstream includes Python implementation of the ``compressing ring buffer'' approach for steady curation developed by [@Gunther2014].

 The **stretched algorithm** prioritizes older data while maintaining recent context, focusing on preserving the origins of the stream.
+Specifically, the density of retained data is thinned proportionally to depth in the stream.
-This approach particularly benefits applications where understanding initial conditions is critical for providing context for current behaviors, such as system diagnostics, evolutionary patterns [@moreno2024algorithms], and environmental monitoring systems.
+This approach suits applications where detailed understanding initial conditions is critical.

 The **tilted algorithm** prioritizes recent information over older data.
+Specifically, the density of retained data is thinned proportionally to age.
-This makes it well-suited for monitoring and alerting systems where recent trends are most relevant, but historical context still provides valuable perspective such as in real-time monitoring systems [@tabassum2018sampling] where recent data carries more operational significance than older data [@aggarwal2006biased].
+This makes it well-suited for monitoring and alerting systems where recent trends are most relevant, but historical context still provides valuable perspective --- such as in real-time monitoring systems [@tabassum2018sampling], where recent data carries more operational significance than older data [@aggarwal2006biased].

 | **Algorithm Name** | **Distribution of Retained Data**  | **Example Use Case**             |
 | ------------------ | ---------------------------------- | -------------------------------- |